Durham Centre for Roman Cultural Studies

 • to create a series of 'round-table' meetings and conferences at which researchers from different countries can review and discuss work on particular themes.

-The results of these meetings is disseminated through the publication of a series of seminar volumes which aim to develop the research agenda in each sphere.
-Recent examples include a conference on Roman Working Lives and Urban Living (2001), Roman Finds Conference in Context and Theory (July 2002) the Fourteenth Annual Theoretical Roman Archaeology Conference (April 2004), Cities and Gods: Interdisciplinary Perspectives (July 2007) and a forthcoming cross-disciplinary conference on Life of the Frontier (March 2012).
+The result of these meetings is disseminated through the publication of a series of seminar volumes which aim to develop the research agenda in each sphere.
+Recent examples include a conference on Roman Working Lives and Urban Living (2001), Roman Finds Conference in Context and Theory (July 2002) the Fourteenth Annual Theoretical Roman Archaeology Conference (April 2004), Cities and Gods: Interdisciplinary Perspectives (July 2007) and a cross-disciplinary conference on Life of the Frontier (March 2012).